Tracesource/MVC-WA/README.md

 # MVC-WA
-Code of "Multi-view Clustering with Weighted Anchors"
+Code of AAS 2022 "Multi-view Clustering with Weighted Anchors"

 Please run the 'demoqp_lmd0.m', and reproduce the results on 'proteinFold' datasets.